BugsFramework/BF/content/Home/Terminology.md

 *   A _software security weakness_ is a \code{(bug, operation, error)} or \code{(fault, operation, error)} triple.
 It is an instance of a weakness type that relates to a distinct phase of software execution, the operations specific for that phase and the operands required as input to those operations.

-*   A _software security bug}} is a code or specification defect -- an operation defect.
+*   A _software security bug_ is a code or specification defect -- an operation defect.

 *   A _software fault_ is a name, data, type, address, or size error -- an operand error.
 Name is in reference to a resolved or bound object, function, data type, or namespace.
 The others are in reference to an object.